Table of Contents

 One More: Roller J-Hooks

-The plastic ones I haven’t seen before.
+The nylon rollers I haven’t seen before.
 I guess it’s strong enough.
 My guess is that’s a 5/8″ steel pin inside there, the same material used for the rear peg going through the rack, and at just a few inches long it ought to hold up fine to the weight of a barbell slammed onto it?

 Titan Fitness has three sizes for their different lines of racks.
 They have a better lip in front and UHMW inserts.
 Same basic idea though with the nylon rollers.